A bit about art-beat, and good causes August 2025 update

 Blog

 The 101 Covid-19 bike trips touched upon earlier spawned "A Hundred and One Little Histories", which mainly comprises observations and photographs relating to notable historical figures, buildings, locations and events associated with the S. W. area of London.
-I've tried to keep it light, and extract humour where I could find it.
+I've tried to keep it light, and find humour where I could.
 I'm hoping to get it into a state where I can self-publish some day.
 See December 2024 update below for the latest.

-"No painting is ever finished, it is merely abandoned"
+"No poem is ever finished, it is merely abandoned"

-Replace the word "painting" with "poem" and you have the quote I heard from poet John Cooper Clarke in an interview in 2018, conceding an inclination to rework or tweak parts of old poems before recitals.
-In my own way I find it applies to my approach to drawing and painting.
-It can be so hard to know when to stop, especially where painting is involved.
-Being a weakness I recognise I tend to take photographs of paintings as I go along, and it's not unusual for me to look back and feel a photograph perhaps three or four back from the "finished article" is where I should have stopped, (some examples appear on this website).
-I should add that a number of other people are credited with the aforementioned quote, or similar, including Leonardo Da Vinci.
+So said poet John Cooper Clarke in an interview in 2018, conceding an inclination to rework or tweak parts of old poems before recitals.
+I simply substitute the word poem with painting and that's me.
+For better or worse it applies to the bulk of my artwork, it's just so hard to know when to stop.
+Mindful of this, especially when painting, I tend to take a photograph or two as I go along, and it's not uncommon for me, at the "end", to look back and feel I should have stopped sooner.
+I notice a number of famous people are credited with the aforementioned quote, or at least with something like it, including Leonardo Da Vinci, so in my "approach" at least I'm in rather lofty company!

 Background

 Blow me down!
-Late afternoon on January 18th 2021 I became a shopkeeper, of sorts, when the art-beat online shop opened on Redbubble.
+Late afternoon on January 18th 2021 I became a shopkeeper, of sorts, when I opened a "store" on the online shop Redbubble.
 Formed in Melbourne, Australia in 2006, I'm one of over 700,000 so-called independent artists who share their work there.

 Discomfort at the prospect of inviting anyone, especially friends and family, to spend money on my artwork was an obstacle for me.
 I finally overcame it when I set it against the idea of donating all earnings to charity, (see Good Causes later).
 Then concerns that had featured when building my own art-beat website resurfaced, arguably more acutely, in the form of image quality, consistency and customer satisfaction.
 Image quality is down to me.
 I thought the drawing and painting was the hard bit, but there's so much involved in getting the photography right: good lighting is so important, and harder to achieve than I thought.
 I've also learned more about photo editing software.
 Fortunately for me aforementioned friends Mick and John know a thing or two about photography, as well as building and maintaining web-sites, and again helped out.
-I think it's fair to say without their involvement this web-site would be considerably poorer, and the online shop wouldn't exist.
+I think it's fair to say without their involvement this web-site, if it existed at all, would have been considerably poorer.

 Early days, and thinking ahead

-Not every picture I add to art-beat makes it onto Redbubble - some work better than others for reproduction there.
-Of those that do, each can be reproduced on a variety of products including posters, T-shirts, mugs, shower curtains, face-masks, badges ... good grief, and more!
-In light of a growing awareness that simplicity of design is more likely to attract a sale, and recognising my initially overly enthusiastic contribution to the online shop, I definitely feel (yet another) cull coming on whereby fewer but more shop-friendly images will remain there.
+Not every picture I add to art-beat makes it into an online shop, as some work better than others for reproduction there.
+Of those that do, each can be reproduced on a variety of products including T-shirts, prints, stationary ... good grief, and more!
+(Redbubble has the greatest variety of products).
+In light of a growing awareness that simplicity of design is more likely to attract a sale, and recognising my initially overly enthusiastic contribution to my online shops I've performed one cull to-date, with more to come I think.
 I’d like to add that while eligibility / suitability of a picture, or an idea for a picture for the shop is a consideration for new material, it is rarely my main goal.
 This said, it can and has steered me towards new and enjoyable work that otherwise I may not have produced, a recent example being sporting silhouettes which led to around fifty drawings, some of which I’m pleased to say have sold.

 Sales

-Sales are, erm, steady, with annual turnover after deducting Redbubble's 80% (more on this in a moment) almost matching the dizzy heights of my earnings as a 16 year old paper boy.
+Use of the plural is guarded, but sales are, erm, steady, with annual turnover after deducting Redbubble's 80% (more on this in a moment) almost matching the dizzy heights of my earnings as a 16 year old paper boy.
 It's interesting to me, however, what sells, and where.
-Most popular (a relative term) are cartoons printed on T-shirts, hoodies, posters and stickers, though some so-called serious work has been sold too, including on stationary.
-Most frequent shipping destinations are the USA, Germany, Belgium, UK and Australia.
-Bigger sales would be nice of course, especially with charity in mind, but I've never been in it for the money.
+Most popular (a relative term) are cartoons printed on T-shirts, hoodies, posters and stickers, though some so-called serious work has been sold too, including on prints and stationary.
+Most frequent shipping destinations are the USA, Germany, Belgium, Scandinavia, UK and Australia.

-You may be interested to know when a sale is made the first a given artist knows about it is when they receive an email from Redbubble, on the same day, confirming as much.
-It'll identify the item / product, the size and the shipping destination.
-So the artist will know, for example, that an XL T-shirt with a print showing an errant whippet being corralled (or not) by a couple of blokes on bikes was bought by, or for, a large person.
+FYI when a sale is made the first the artist knows about it is on receipt of an email from the host shop that day, confirming as much.
+It'll identify the item / product, the colour, size and the shipping destination.
+So the artist will know, for example, that a white XL T-shirt with a print showing an errant whippet being corralled (or not) by a couple of blokes on bikes was bought by, or for, a large person in Finland.
 The buyer's name and / or contact details are withheld, and remain that way unless he / she chooses to contact the artist directly.
-If you bought something from the art-beat shop on Redbubble please know I'm grateful, but unable to offer my thanks personally.
+If you bought something from art-beat through one of these hosts please know I'm grateful and that a charity will benefit, but I'll not know your identity unless you choose to tell me, so am unable to offer my thanks personally.

 Good Causes

-Any money made, (that 20%), is and will be shared equally between four charities that were close to Mum's heart, namely the aforementioned New Directions in Stafford; Riding for the Disabled in Ingestre; Oak Tree Farm Rural Project near Stone for people with learning difficulties; and last but not least, OakLea House Residential Care Home in Tittensor.
+Any money made, (that precious 10 to 30%), is and will be shared equally among four charities that were close to Mum's heart, namely New Directions in Stafford, a charity founded in 2013 to support adults with learning difficulties; Riding for the Disabled in Ingestre; Oak Tree Farm Rural Project near Stone for people with learning difficulties; and last but not least, OakLea House Residential Care Home in Tittensor.
 All were hugely important parts of Nicholas' life, and remain so for others like him, as creative and social outlets, and for enriching their lives as well as those of their families and carers.
+See "Update August 2025" below for news on my first donation.

 Constructive comments on website design or content welcome.